 - A local market analysis: Who are your regular customers?
 Who are your competitors?

-- Your team: What are you going to do yourself, who are you hiring to do the rest.
+- Your team: What are you going to do yourself, what team are you hiring to do the rest.

 - A marketing plan: What is your point of difference?
 How are you going to communicate this?